achieve-lab/assertion_data_for_LLM/README-updated.md

     jg -no_gui -allow_unsupported_OS -fpv FPV_arb2.tcl -proj arb2

 ## Responses from Models
 1-shot and 5-shot learning is perfomed on GPT-3.5, GPT-4, LLaMA3-70B and CodeLLaMa2-70B model, and the responses are saved in a json format.
+The syntax errors are corrected using GPT-3.5. `final_data_*.json` files containt the responses from the models.
+One of

 ## Syntax Correcter using GPT-3.5
 We;ve observed errors from the responses recevied and corrected the syntax errors using GPT 3.5.

-## Formal Verificatio
+## Formal Verification of generated assertions
 After correcting the errors, these assertions are formally verified using Jasper.